 Businesses Giving Back

-Each year, THCF recognizes a corporate citizen whose generosity in charitable giving tremendously impacts the region we serve.
+Each year, Truman Heartland recognizes a corporate citizen whose generosity in charitable giving tremendously impacts the region we serve.
 Our community is a generous one and we consider it a privilege to recognize those companies whose philanthropy makes our community a better place to live and serve.

-Our 2019 Corporate Citizen of the Year is GEHA.
+Our 2019 Corporate Citizen of the Year was GEHA.